syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Licensing/licensing-errors.md

 The following error message will be shown if a Syncfusion license key has not been registered in your application or if the trial key has expired after 30 days.

-**Error message:** This application was built using a trial version of Syncfusion Essential Studio.
+**Error message:** This application was built using a trial version of Syncfusion Essential Studio®.
 You should include the valid license key to remove the license validation message permanently.

 ![License key not registered](licensing-images/new-licensing-alert.png)